IgniteUI/igniteui-docfx/en/components/select.md

 </igx-select>
 ```

-By default, the select component will use the selected item's element `innerText` to be displayed in the input field.
+By default, the Select component will use the `innerText` of the item element in the input field.
 In cases with more complex item templates, you can explicitly set the `text` property to specify what to display in the input field when this item is selected.
 For example:

 ```html
 <igx-select>